Tormenta Stadium

-Optim Sports Medicine Field is a 5,300-seat soccer-specific stadium in Statesboro, Georgia.
-The stadium is the home field for South Georgia Tormenta FC, a professional soccer club that plays in USL League One, the third tier of soccer in the United States.
+Optim Sports Medicine Field at Tormenta Stadium is a currently 3,500-seat soccer-specific stadium in Statesboro, Georgia, with an expected finished capacity of 5,300.
+The stadium is the home field for South Georgia Tormenta FC, a professional soccer club that plays in USL League One, the third tier of soccer in the United States, and their affiliated pre-professional women's side which competes in the USL W League.

+The stadium's playing surface features a high-tech SubAir Sport System, which monitors subsurface conditions of the pitch and can control moisture and temperature of the natural surface.
+The pitch can be drained using a vacuum system, which can pull water through the turf in as little as ten minutes.

 History

 The stadium opened on October 2, 2022 with a 1–1 tie versus the Richmond Kickers.
 Tormenta's Fuad Adeniyi scored the opening goal in the 41st minute.

+On November 6th, 2022, the stadium hosted the 2022 USL League One Final, which saw Tormenta FC defeat the Chattanooga Red Wolves to claim their first league title in front of 3,045 spectators.